python-pillow/Pillow/README.rst

 * libwebp provides the Webp format.

-If the prerequisites are installed in the standard library locations for your machine, no configuration shoule be required.
-If they are installed in a non-standard location, you may need to configure setuptools to use those locations.
+If the prerequisites are installed in the standard library locations for your machine, no additional configuration should be required.
+If they are installed in a non-standard location, you may need to configure setuptools to use those locations (i.e. by editing setup.py and/or setup.cfg)

-Once you have assembed the prerequisites, run:
+Once you have installed the prerequisites, run:

 ::

-    $ pip install pillow
+    $ pip install Pillow

 Platform Specific Instructions
 ++++++++++++++++++++++++++++++